saravanakj/sparkplug/docs/WebApi.md

 8. Monitoring and logging: Monitor the API's performance and usage to detect and diagnose issues, and log important events to help diagnose problems and improve the API.

-1. Program.cs               -
+1. Program.cs               - Done
-2. Startup.cs               - Not Required in Dotnet 7
+2. Startup.cs               - Done
-3. OpenApi Configuration    -
+3. OpenApi Configuration    - Done
-4. Dependecny Injection
+4. Dependecny Injection     - Done
     - Dotnet core DI
 5. Logging
     - Serilog